-There is a choice of hot meals for both vegetarian and non-vegetarian and a range from the salad bar each day.
+There is a choice of hot meals for both vegetarian and non-vegetarian, Halal and non-Halal meat options are available and a range from the salad bar each day.
 With the salads we offer a choice of carbohydrates.
 There is also normally a choice of dessert and fresh fruit is always available.